mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 <!---->
 The lane congestion was as bad as I'd ever seen it at _Crystal Pool_.
 I finally got out and walked over to the _Continous Lane_ and swam the rest of my time there.
 In total, I completed 1600m but before staring the _5x100m w/ buoy_ set, my allotted time had run out.

 The forecast had called for rain early this moring but it was dry before I left home and was still dry when I left the pool.
 I took a 35 minute route through Esquimalt to make my way home.
-My legs felt heavy, likely from [yesterday](javascript:flick('tue');).
+My **legs felt heavy**, likely from [yesterday](javascript:flick('tue');).

 After work, it just so happened that I had a second, afternoon lane paid for at Esquimalt Rec.
 I was back in the water to get that 5x100m set complete and I did a little more (1200m).
 After a casual warm up, I did the 5x100m and **felt really good** (maybe the shorter pool).
 I followed that with 300m of easy effort swimming and it was then that I started to feel the day catching up with me.
 After a bit of rest, I finished with a steady 100m and came in at **1:43.1**;  no joke, this was unexpected.